 - Ask questions.
 A little investigation never hurt anybody.
 Maybe Susan could ask, Hey Juan.
 Can you explain to me what I just saw?
 Or maybe, What was your intention when you decided to skip our lunch date and not tell me?
 Questions don’t assume.
 They don’t accuse.
 They simply ask.

 - Decide to see the positive.
 This is definitely a decision and not a feeling.
 We rarely feel like seeing the positive when clearly the whole thing feels negative and hurtful.
 Maybe Susan thinks Juan is out to get her.
 In her mind, he wants to show her that he doesn’t really care about her feelings, to make her feel less-than, when in reality, what Juan did had nothing to do with Susan.
 It would be better for Susan to first see Juan’s good intentions.
 Believe me, if he doesn’t have good intentions, it will be revealed and then Susan can deal with that instead of letting her assumption about it grow into a gargantuan monster.

 Our assumptions whether positive or negative rob us of our own peace because they aren’t usually based on fact.
 Assumptions produce tension and conflict which leaves us feeling anxious.
 There’s really no getting around it.
-But to let it build into something bigger than it is, isn’t necessary.
+But to let it build into something bigger isn’t necessary.
 Life is too short to assume anything.
 Get the facts and start living.